Minimum Alcohol Price Linked to 13% Reduction in Alcohol Deaths

 - Authors say this study provides evidence that the minimum unit pricing policy is having the intended effect of tackling health inequalities around harms from alcohol consumption.

-Newswise — The implementation of minimum unit pricing (MUP) legislation is associated with significant reductions in alcohol-specific deaths among those from the most socio-economically deprived areas in Scotland, suggests a new study published in The Lancet.
+A recent study published in The Lancet proposes that enforcing minimum unit pricing (MUP) laws causes noteworthy decreases in alcohol-related deaths among individuals residing in Scotland's most economically disadvantaged regions.

-Over the two years and eight months following policy implementation, there was a 13% reduction in deaths from alcohol consumption compared to an estimate, using data from England, of the deaths that would have occurred had the legislation not been implemented.
-The 13% reduction is equivalent to avoiding around 150 deaths per year.
+During the 32 months following the enforcement of the policy, alcohol-related deaths in Scotland decreased by 13% compared to a projected estimate, based on data from England, of the number of deaths that would have taken place in the absence of the legislation.
+This 13% reduction is equivalent to averting roughly 150 fatalities annually.

-In May 2018 the Scottish government introduced legislation implementing a minimum price of 50 pence per unit of alcohol (10ml or 8g of pure alcohol).
-The policy was intended to mostly impact low-cost high-strength alcohol and to reduce alcohol consumption in the heaviest drinkers.
-Previous studies indicate the introduction of the policy reduced alcohol sales by 3% [1], with further research suggesting the greatest reductions were in households that purchased the most alcohol before the policy.
-However, no previous studies have looked at if the policy has led to reductions in alcohol-specific deaths and hospitalisations at the Scottish national level.
+In May 2018, the Scottish government enacted legislation mandating a minimum price of 50 pence per unit of alcohol, which equates to 10 milliliters or 8 grams of pure alcohol.
+The primary objective of the policy was to impact inexpensive, high-strength alcohol and to reduce alcohol consumption among heavy drinkers.
+Prior research has shown that the policy's introduction caused a 3% decline in alcohol sales [1].
+Further studies indicate that the most significant reductions occurred in households that previously bought the most alcohol.
+However, no prior research has examined if the policy resulted in reductions in alcohol-specific hospitalizations and deaths at the national level in Scotland.

 Wider evidence on the extent to which MUP has had an impact in Scotland will be provided to members of the Scottish Parliament ahead of the parliamentary vote on the future of MUP in Scotland in 2024.